awsdocs/amazon-mq-developer-guide/doc_source/using-amazon-mq-securely.md

 ## Always Configure an Authorization Map<a name="always-configure-authorization-map"></a>

 Because ActiveMQ has no authorization map configured by default, any authenticated user can perform any action on the broker\.
 Thus, it is a best practice to restrict permissions *by group*\.
 For more information, see `[authorizationEntry](child-element-details.md#authorizationEntry)`\.

-## Always Configure a System Group<a name="always-configure-system-group"></a>

-Amazon MQ uses a *system group* \(called `activemq-webconsole`\) to allow the [ActiveMQ Web Console](http://activemq.apache.org/web-console.html) to communicate with the ActiveMQ broker\.

-The settings for the `activemq-webconsole` group in the authorization map restrict which operations can be performed on queues or topics from the web console\.
-For more information and an example configuration, see `[authorizationEntry](child-element-details.md#authorizationEntry)`\.

-**Important**
-If you specify an authorization map which doesn't include the `activemq-webconsole` group, you can't use the ActiveMQ Web Console because the group isn't authorized to send messages to, or receive messages from, the Amazon MQ broker\.

 ## Block Unnecessary Protocols with VPC Security Groups<a name="amazon-mq-vpc-security-groups"></a>